Index /

 What You Put In Is What You Get Out

-This past week I was invited to speak with the Graphic Design and Illustration Club at University of South Carolina by friend and fellow designer Constance McCants.
-I shared my experience about working full-time for the first 7 years of my design career and then going fully independent as a designer for the last two years.
-I made sure to be as transparent as possible sharing details about each of my previous roles, what I worked on, how I got them, and how much I made during them.
+This past week I was invited to speak with the Graphic Design and Illustration Club at the University of South Carolina by friend and fellow designer Constance McCants.
+I shared my experience working full-time for the first 7 years and then going fully independent for the last two.
+I was transparent about my roles, projects, and income.

-Part of this is because personally, I want to be the best I can at what I do.
-While some may disagree with this idea, I keep it close to my heart.
+Part of this is because I want to be the best I can at what I do.

 PS.
-I shared a bit about how I stay organized with my design projects using Notion and how I built a custom dashboard.
-If you are curious about it feel free to send me a reply here.
+I shared how I stay organized with Notion and built a custom dashboard—feel free to reply if curious.

 PPS.
-If you would like me to speak at your school or event, feel free to put me in touch with your teacher, professor, manager, or colleague.
+If you’d like me to speak at your school or event, connect me with your teacher, professor, manager, or colleague.

 If you would like Creative Juice sent directly to your inbox every Monday, you can subscribe here.